- Mission, Vision, Values & Strategies

 Price: Payments from the Water Authority to IID started in 2003 at $258 per acre-foot and increase each year according to a set schedule until 2015.
 For 2016 through 2034, the price per acre-foot will be based on the annual increase in the Gross Domestic Product Implicit Price Deflator as published by the Bureau of Economic Analysis of the United States Department of Commerce applied to the prior year price per acre-foot.
 Beginning in 2035, either the Water Authority or IID can, if certain criteria are met, elect a market price through a formula described in the water transfer agreement.
 In addition, a shortage premium price can be imposed, under certain conditions, after year 2035.

 Joint Powers Authority: A QSA Joint Powers Authority was established in 2003 to collect, hold, invest, and disburse the funds necessary for environmental mitigation required for the Water Authority’s and Coachella Valley Water District’s (CVWD) water transfers with IID.
-The governing body of the JPA is a commission of four members, including one representative from the state’s Department of Fish and Game, who chairs the commission, and one member from the Water Authority, CVWD, and IID.
+The governing body of the JPA is a commission of four members, including one representative from the state’s Department of Fish and Wildlife, who chairs the commission, and one member from the Water Authority, CVWD, and IID.
 The Water Authority is responsible for administering the JPA.